aidanbh/StrangeNet/README.md

 ### Launch `strangenet`

-From the current folder, execute the following to launch `strangenet`:
+From the current folder, navigate to the `strangenet` folder and then execute the following to launch `strangenet`:

 ```bash
 python3 main.py